Connect Child Check-In system (Legacy)

 Step 3 of 4 - Add the printer and set the default printer and paper size

-Select Printers & Scanners (located at the bottom of the list of settings on the left) or use the setting 'search' to locate the Printers & Scanners setting.
+Select Printers & Scanners (located at the bottom of the list of settings on the left) or use the setting 'search' to find the Printers & Scanners setting.
 Click Add Printer.

 With the printer connected and powered on, select the Brother printer from the list and click Add.